citp/privacy-policy-historical/r/ro/roo/roost.com.md

-> *The following text is extracted and transformed from the roost.com privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315051459id_/https%3A//roost.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the roost.com privacy policy that was archived on 2015-09-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150919184414id_/https%3A//roost.com/privacy) for the most accurate reproduction.*

-# Roost Privacy Policy
+# Privacy Policy

 READ THIS PRIVACY POLICY CAREFULLY AS IT CONTAINS IMPORTANT INFORMATION REGARDING YOUR LEGAL RIGHTS, REMEDIES AND OBLIGATIONS.
 THESE INCLUDE VARIOUS LIMITATIONS AND EXCLUSIONS, AND A CLAUSE THAT GOVERNS THE JURISDICTION AND VENUE OF DISPUTES.